All you need to know on being a digital Landlord!

-Lantern (only for extreme climate Lands) When a Lantern is deployed on an extreme climate Land, it will decrease the Land’s Honeypot drop time for the entire time the Lantern is active.
+Lantern (only for Lands with Extreme Climates) When a Lantern is deployed on a Land with an Extreme Climate, it will decrease the Land’s Honeypot drop time for the entire time the Lantern is active.
 The decrease is available to every Bee regardless of the Bee’s Landform speciality.

-The rarer the Lantern, the larger the decrease in drop time and the longer the decreased drop time will last.
+The rarer the Lantern, the more the drop time decreases and the longer the effect will last.

-Look Out! - Lantern decreases the Honeypot drop time for all Bees (not just yours) that are Hunting on that Land.
+Look Out! - Lanterns decrease the Land’s Honeypot drop time for ALL Bees (not just yours).

 Each Landform has a specific Lantern

 Desert - Lantern of Hope, Meadow - Lantern of Knowledge,